 - increasing parishioners’ understanding of the total costs to fund the church’s ministries and the need for increased pledge income,

-- helping parishioners develop the language to talk about why they are called to give and how this practice supports their spiritual growth.
+- helping parishioners to develop the language to talk about why they are called to give and how this practice supports their spiritual growth.

 Because our historic building stands as a physical representation of God’s love and provides a home base for our many shared ministries working toward an eco-friendly world, our capital projects made use of low-impact, green building materials, high efficiency lighting, and sustainable landscaping.